jcpowermac/hanlon-wiki/slice-image.md

 ## Adding ESXi Images

-Similar to MK images, Razor only require the image path, and will automatically determine the version of ESXi installation media.
+As with MK images, Razor only requires the image's path and will automatically determine the version of ESXi installation packages.

 ## Remove Image

-Images that are no longer required can be removed by specifying the image UUID:
+Images that are no longer required can be removed by specifying the image's UUID:

     $ razor image remove 0115f790628c012f1c14000c29a694fa